Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Application to data

-where $\nu_0=100\,\mu \rm m$ is the reference frequency and $B_{353}\paren*{T}$ is the Planck blackbody function at $353 \GHz$.
-Here $(T_{\HI}, \beta_{\HI})$ and $(T_{\HII}, \beta_{\HII})$ are temperatures and spectral indices of the \HI and \HII-associated dust emission, respectively.
-We assume that the ratio $\epsilon_{\HI, 100\,\mum}/\epsilon_{\HII,100\,\mum}=1$.
-If we neglect attenuation of the interstellar radiation field by dust within the diffuse interstellar medium, the integral of MBB spectrum or the dust radiance (given by Equation 10 in \cite{planck-XI:2013}) does not vary from \HI to the \HII gas.
-Under these two assumptions, we can write a constraint relation between the SED parameters of \HI and \HII-associated dust emission as
+where $\nu_0=100\,\mu \rm m$ is the reference frequency, and $B_{353}\paren*{T}$ is the Planck black-body function at $353 \GHz$.
+Here, $(T_{\HI}, \beta_{\HI})$ and $(T_{\molH}, \beta_{\molH})$ are the temperatures and spectral indices of the \HI and \molH-associated dust emission, respectively.
+We assumed that the ratio $\epsilon_{\HI, 100\,\mum}/\epsilon_{\molH,100\,\mum}=1$.
+When we neglected the attenuation of the interstellar radiation field by dust within the diffuse interstellar medium, the integral of the MBB spectrum or the dust radiance (given by Eq.~10 in \citealt{planck-XI:2013}) did not vary from \HI to the \molH gas.
+Under these two assumptions, the constraint relation between the SED parameters of \HI and \molH-associated dust emission is